Secure remote servers

 Key-based authentication

-The primary way some accesses any remote machine is usually ssh and so we’ll begin by disabling password authentication.
+A common way someone accesses any remote machine is via ssh and so we’ll begin by disabling password authentication.
 This will prevent password brute-force attacks.

-Begin by creating an ssh key on your local machine and adding it to the keychain.
+Begin by creating an ssh key (eg. my_key) on your local machine and adding it to the keychain.

 # Enter password